 Even though most city records are public records, they are not all kept forever.
 The City Clerk's Office is responsible for the City's Records Management Program.
 All city records are evaluated based on the length of time they will have significant value to the City and to the public, and each type of record is assigned a retention period.
 The City follows the Colorado Municipal Records Retention Schedule.

 Many documents can be found on the City’s website.
-You can use the search feature on the left-hand side of the page to search for particular documents.
+You can use the search feature at the top-right side of the page to search for particular documents.
 Some of these items include the City Code, City Charter, meeting agendas and minutes of City Council and Boards & Commissions.
 Ordinances, resolutions and proclamations can also be found on the City website.
 The City Clerk‘s Office can supply this information as well.

 City Clerk's Office